chef/automate/components/docs-chef-io/content/automate/ha.md

 ## Chef Automate High Availability (HA)

-The Chef Automate HA equates to reliability, efficiency, and productivity, built on **Redundancy** and **Failover**.
+The Chef Automate HA equates to the reliability, efficiency, and productivity, built on **Redundancy** and **Failover**.
 It aids in addressing significant issues like service failure and zone failure.

 ## Chef Automate HA Architecture